dasalazarb/Enzyme-enzyme-and-metab-metab-networks/README.md

 This code is useful for obtain enzyme-enzyme and metabolite-metabolite network for HMR and Recon.
 Is useful to print the fluxes obtained by FBA.

+I use python language to write this scripts because I used other language but it was very delayed.

 You can use different atributtes of the nodes and edges.
 To visualize the network use cytoscape (recommended).

 Enzyme-enzyme network: enzyme that produce a metabolite (node) - metabolite produce (edge) - enzyme that use this metabolite (node).